 This post may contain affiliate links.
 Please read my disclosure for more information.

-To say 2020 was a challenging year would be an understatement.
-But thankfully, 2021 is here at last.
+To say 2020 and 2021 were challenging years would be an understatement.
+But thankfully, 2022 is here at last, and hopefully things will get better.
 And with a new year comes new opportunities to improve your finances.
 If you're ready to crack down and get serious about saving money, there is no time like the present.
-Here are the best ways to save money in 2021.
+Here are the best ways to save money in 2022.

 1. Save Money by Meal Planning

 Groceries are a considerable expense in most households.
 And if left unchecked, grocery bills can quickly spiral out of control, especially if you have growing kids!
 One of the best ways to save money on food is by meal planning.
 There are a few reasons why.

 First, meal planning helps reduce food waste.
 Food waste is a massive problem in the United States.
 In fact, the average household throws out almost $2,000 worth of food every year.
 Yes, you read that right. $2,000!
 By planning out your meals, you'll use everything in your fridge instead of tossing out thousands of dollars year after year.

 Another reason meal planning is a great way to save money is that it forces you to analyze your purchases.
 You can plan your meals around what is on sale at the grocery store.
 You can also arrange for more meatless meals to save even more money.
 And when you go to the store with your shopping list in hand, you'll be less tempted to engage in wasteful spending.

 There really is no reason to still pay for full cable television package in 2022.
 With so many streaming services out there, you can still watch all your favorite shows.
 And it will be for a fraction of the price.

 Here are my favorite streaming services and their monthly costs:

 - Sling TV: $30 to $50 per month